 To see all the monthly generation and irradiation graphs and data comparing generation against expected yield follow the links below:

-Below are generation and irradiation graphs for March, June and September so that you can see the seasonal variation in power generation, the graphs below are a selection from different quarters across a year.
+Below are generation and irradiation graphs for the last four quarters so that you can see the seasonal variation in power generation, the graphs below are a selection from different quarters across a year.
 Note the different scales on the left hand side of the graphs.

 Solar power is one of the most well-established and reliable renewable energy technologies.